The South Carolina Teaching and Certification Resource

 - I want to be a teacher and have a degree, but not in education: Learn about South Carolina’s Alternative Certification Process and Programs

-- I have a teaching degree and am interested in more education: Learn about Master’s Degree Education Programs or Doctorate Education Programs and Information.
+- I have a teaching degree and am interested in more education: Learn about Master’s Degree Education Programs, Education Specialist Programs, or Doctorate Education Programs

 South Carolina Teacher Education Requirements

-In order to receive certification to teach in the state of South Carolina via the traditional route, applicants must complete a teacher education program from an accredited college or university, complete a student teaching internship, hold a minimum of a bachelor’s degree, and provide a letter of recommendation from a designated college official.
-Alternative routes to certification in South Carolina are also available to those who meet the eligibility requirements and are willing to complete a prescribed course of study.
+In order to earn certification to teach in the state of South Carolina, candidates must complete a teacher education program from an accredited college or university that is approved by the state board of education, complete a student teaching internship, hold a minimum of a bachelor’s degree, and provide a letter of recommendation for a teaching license from a teacher preparation program official.
+Alternative routes to certification in South Carolina are also available.

 South Carolina Teacher Testing Requirements